Students need to know when they're talking with AI

 Student well-being comes first: Not as a value we talk about, but as the actual bar for every product decision.

-Human relationships are irreplaceable: Our AI has firm boundaries designed to promote human connections, and we actively equip educators to hold the relationships that matter most.
+Human relationships are irreplaceable: Our AI has firm boundaries designed to promote human connections.

 Students must know when they're talking to AI: We have a responsibility to go above and beyond so they can grasp what that actually means.